What hair loss treatments are there for alopecia?

 Available treatments for alopecia areata include:

-Topical steroid creams which are applied to the affected area for a limited time.
-Steroid creams cause the skin to thin so cannot be taken for a long time.
+Topical steroid creams which are applied to the affected area for a limited time can stimulate hair growth.
+Steroid creams cause the skin to thin so cannot be used for a long time.

-Steroid injections to small areas of hair loss on the scalp or elsewhere, for example the eyebrows.
-The injections are usually carried out by a dermatologist (a skin specialist) after referral by your doctor to a hospital.
-It can take a couple of months and a number of sessions for hair to start to regrow, however it’s painful and it doesn’t work for everyone.
+Steroid injections to small areas of hair loss on the scalp or the eyebrows can also improve the condition.
+The injections are usually carried out by a dermatologist (a skin specialist) after referral to them by your doctor.
+It can take a couple of months and a number of sessions for hair to start to regrow, however it can be painful and doesn’t work for everyone.

 Minoxidil lotion (also known by the brand name Regaine).
 This is a solution which is applied to the areas of hair loss.
 Minoxidil is also used to treat male pattern baldness.
 It is not recommended for everyone, and is not currently licensed for the treatment of alopecia areata.